scorbo2/ext-mp-scenery/README.md

 4. Avatar text messages could be purely informational ("current track is XYZ by the artist ABC" or whatever), OR could be configurable based on the scenery image.

 TODO: all of this in progress!

+TODO: package up a couple of example avatars and some sample scenery.
+      But the main idea is that the user can provide their own (via extension config)